minikomi/pipesock/README.md

 A websocket server you can pipe to.

-To get create ~/.pipesock on your home directoy, and then move the default folder inside.
+To get going, create `~/.pipesock` on your home directoy, and then move the default folder inside.

 Other views can also live there